Exploring Deep Space

 Author(s)

-Martha Larson (TU Delft - Multimedia Computing)
+Martha Larson (TU Delft - Electrical Engineering, Mathematics and Computer Science)

-Arjen P. de Vries (Radboud Universiteit Nijmegen)
+Arjen P de Vries (Radboud Universiteit Nijmegen)

 Multimedia Computing